 How you’ll pay taxes on stock options largely depends on whether you receive NQSOs or ISOs.
 Either way, you’ll pay income tax or capital gains tax when you sell the shares on the open market.
 With NQSOs, you’ll also pay income tax on the difference between the share value and your grant price when you actually exercise the option.
 With ISOs, you won’t have to pay income tax when you exercise the stock option.
 This makes them more attractive out of the two, but also explains why they’re generally reserved for high-ranking officers in a company.

 - Even if you’re not receiving stock options, you may want to work with a financial advisor to optimize your taxes for investments.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors who can help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Knowing how much you’re likely to pay in income taxes is important for planning your financial life.
 Find out how much you’ll likely owe with SmartAsset’s free income tax calculator.